 Companies are doing their best to hold onto their talent, particularly the future leaders of their businesses.
-Companies are now offering junior talent increases in salaries, promotions, new roles, and new projects internally to keep them engaged in their business and ensure they retain them long term.
+Companies are now offering increases in salaries to junior talent, as well as promotions, new roles, and new projects internally to keep them engaged in their business and ensure they are retained long term.
 On average there has been a 10-15% increase in salaries offered for these junior level roles.
-As a result, this has driven salary increases in the market, as businesses searching for talent are having to pay above the market to attract the same talent as before, affecting the average junior salary across all supply chain functions.
+As a result, this has driven salary increases in the market, as businesses searching for talent are having to pay above the market value to attract the same talent as before, with 65% of hiring managers saying salaries are above average in their departments right now.